juanclopgar97/python_sharp/README.md

       self._name_changed(self,e)

     @event
-    def name_changed(self,value)->None: # This example doesn't contain the parameter annotations for simplicity due it is the first example, however (as the document will explain in the summary of simple events), it is really important to place the event annotations.
+    def name_changed(self,value)->None: # This example doesn't contain the parameter annotations for simplicity because it is the first example, however (as the document will explain in the summary of simple events), it is really important to place the event annotations.
 (There is a link at the end of this code block to go to the explanation) self._name_changed += value

     @name_changed.remove
-    def name_changed(self,value)->None: # Annotations are not included for simplicity due it is the first example self._name_changed -= value
+    def name_changed(self,value)->None: # Annotations are not included for simplicity because it is the first example self._name_changed -= value